lefros22/Proyecto_de_Grado-CultivoAcuaponico-/Control/README.md

 # Control
-Here is located the notebooks used for the development of the project
+Here is located the notebooks used for the development of the project and the data used

 ## Description of control sistem:
 la la la la